Clinical UM Guideline

 |Subject:||Vertical Expandable Prosthetic Titanium Rib (VEPTR)|

-This document addresses the use of a vertical expandable prosthetic titanium rib (VEPTR) as a treatment of thoracic insufficiency syndrome.
-The VEPTR consists of a curved rod that conforms to the shape of the thoracic cage and is vertically fixed to two ribs above and below expansion thoracostomies placed at the site of the vertebral abnormality.
+This document addresses the use of a vertical expandable prosthetic titanium rib (VEPTR) device as a treatment of severe progressive spinal deformities associated with thoracic insufficiency syndrome (TIS), which includes severe forms of scoliosis.
+TIS is defined as the inability of the thorax to support normal respiration or lung growth.
+The VEPTR device consists of a curved rod that conforms to the shape of the thoracic cage.
+This device, with clearance from the U.S. Food and Drug Administration (FDA), is surgically implanted and vertically affixed to two ribs above and below expansion thoracostomies, which are placed at the site of the vertebral deformity.

 Not Medically Necessary:

 Use of the vertical expandable prosthetic titanium rib (VEPTR) device is considered not medically necessary when the above criteria are not met and for all other indications.

 The following codes for treatments and procedures applicable to this document are included below for informational purposes.
 Inclusion or exclusion of a procedure, diagnosis or device code(s) does not constitute or imply member coverage or provider reimbursement policy.
 Please refer to the member's contract benefits in effect at the time of service to determine coverage or non-coverage of these services as it applies to an individual member.